variantstudios/wisdomwaysacupuncture.com/_posts/2018-03-15-clinical-success-stories-two-fertility-patients-far-end-of-extremes-in-severity-of-problem--duration-of-treatment.md

 Her other symptoms were: mild anxiety, moderate to severe PMS, and migraines most typically in the week after her menstrual cycle.
 Her blood was light in flow, had some small dark clots, and she had moderate cramps starting a couple days before her period.
 Other than some mild dizziness when she got really stressed out, she was in good health.
 She had a thin, wiry body build and described herself as being a “stress-case”.
 To alleviate her stress she would do very vigorous exercise almost daily.

 She had already started taking her [basal body temperature (BBT)](https://www.verywellfamily.com/ovulation-on-body-basal-temperature-chart-1960284) before coming to see me, and her charts showed that her temperatures in all phases of her cycle were not only all over the place, but also only showed a very slow increase in temperature at ovulation and then not staying up high like it should in the luteal phase.
-Her temperatures also didn’t drop down as they should on day one of bleeding, until about 6 days into her period.
+Her temperatures also [didn’t drop down as they should on day one of](/2018/07/01/fertility-basal-body-temperature-does-your-temperature-not-drop-when-your-period-comes/){: target="_blank"} bleeding, until about 6 days into her period.

 She had a classic pulse and tongue picture for these symptoms:

 * pulses:&nbsp; wiry and small across all points
 * tongue: mildly purple and pale, with some slight red dots along the sides

+&nbsp;

 ### Acupuncture assessment/diagnosis: